-You can select to edit a presentation from the Library or from the Class List where it is published.
-Typically you can only edit presentations you have uploaded or copied, and which you own.
-However if you are a co-instructor in a section where co-instructor edits of media are permitted, you may be able to edit another user's presentation.
+You can select to edit a presentation from your Library or from the Class List where it is published.
+Typically you can only edit presentations you have created or copied.
+However if you are an instructor in a course where a presentation is published, you may be able to edit another user's presentation.

 IMPORTANT: Editing a presentation is limited to:

-- Creating, editing, or deleting activity/polling or other media slides.
+- Creating, editing, or deleting polling or other media slides.